max-kamps/jpd-breader/README.md

 This will continuously rebuild the source code as it changes, and place the output in the folder `build`.
 It can be loaded as an unpacked extensino from there.
 Please remember to reload (Firefox) / update (Chrome) the extension on the "manage extensions" page before testing your changes.
+Also, please look at the Contributing section if you plan on contributing your changes.

 ## Usage